 There’s no doubt though, that I had a noticeable loss of breath just from walking around the town, which is certainly not a normal occurrence for me.
 My throat felt incredibly dry, and every breath felt like more of a struggle.

-I also had tingling and slight numbing of my hands and feet, which could be a side effect from the altitude, or from the medication.
+I also had tingling and slight numbing of my hands and feet, which could be a side effect of the altitude, or from the medication.
 Regardless, it’s definitely something you should keep in mind for your visit!

 It’s also common to experience extreme loss of breath, dizziness, nausea, headaches, fatigue and disturbed sleep whilst at a high altitude.
-To avoid the above as much as entirely possible, here are few things you can do to keep yourself feeling on top of the world whilst in the busy city of Cusco:

 Take Diamox Tablets

 Don’t even think twice!
 As I said previously, you never know if you are personally going to be affected by the altitude, so why not stay safe just in case?

 The only downfall to Diamox is that you need to be prescribed by a GP in order to get them, so you have to be a little more prepared… But the hassle is definitely worth it.

 Take one tablet day – in the morning with your breakfast – 2 days prior to arriving and for the duration of your stay, and you’ll hopefully have no major problems with altitude sickness in Cusco!